Curated resources to aid starting and running a Hackspace

-A real-time chat method is also a good idea - most groups use IRC on Freenode.
+A real-time chat method is also a good idea - most groups use IRC on Libera.
 The realtime aspect of IRC creates relationships between members who have not even met yet.
 Avoid Slack, your historical logs aren't accessible unless you pay.

 Spam the hell out of every local (or semi-local) geek mailing list with a stirring "We will fight them on the beaches" style email about the need for a hackerspace.
 We can give you examples if need be!